boatmeme/grails-translate/README.md

 The TranslatePlugin may be configured with several parameters, all specified in your application's */grails-app/conf/Config.groovy*

+    translate.microsoft.clientId		= 'MY_CLIENT_ID'	// Windows Azure Marketplace Client ID (REQUIRED)
-    translate.microsoft.apiKey			= 'MY_API_KEY'	// Microsoft Translator API Key (REQUIRED)
+    translate.microsoft.clientSecret		= 'MY_CLIENT_SECRET'	// Windows Azure Marketplace Client Secret (REQUIRED)
     translate.translation.cache.maxSize		= 1000			// Maximum size of the LRU Cache for Translations
     translate.detection.cache.maxSize		= 1000 			// Maximum size of the LRU Cache for Language Detection

 ***
-### translate.microsoft.apiKey
+### translate.microsoft.clientId

 _**REQUIRED**_

+This is your Windows Azure Marketplace Client ID that you received by registering your application as described [here](http://msdn.microsoft.com/en-us/library/hh454950.aspx).
+It is required to use this plugin.

+***
+### translate.microsoft.clientSecret
+_**REQUIRED**_

-This is your Bing AppID / API Key that you received by registering your application at the [Bing Developer Center](http://www.bing.com/developers/createapp.aspx).
+This is your Windows Azure Marketplace Client Secret that you received by registering your application as described [here](http://msdn.microsoft.com/en-us/library/hh454960.aspx).
 It is required to use this plugin.

 ***
 ### translate.translation.cache.maxSize